innovationOUtside/ou-tm351-jl-extensions/docs/settings-codemirror.md

 # Editor (markdown and code editors, CodeMirror, etc.) settings

 The default behaviour in the code and markdown cell editors has some annoying foibles.
-For example, barckaets aren't necessarily closed, highlighting text and clickig an open bracket deletes the text rather than wrapping it in brackets, etc.)
+For example, brackets aren't necessarily closed, highlighting text and clicking an open bracket deletes the text rather than wrapping it in brackets, etc.)

-The following settings are recommneded:
+The following settings are recommended:

 - in `.jupyter/lab/user-settings/@jupyterlab/codemirror-extension/plugin.jupyterlab-settings`: